EtherealEngine/etherealengine-docs/docs/developer/typescript/02_basics/02_physics.md

 - Add a `RigidBodyComponent` of type `dynamic` to our entity
 - Add a `ColliderComponent` with the shape of a `sphere`

+Lets also change the position of ball so that it spawns some distance above the ground.
 Here are your hints for this tutorial:
 ```ts
 // Both the RigidBody and Collider components are part of the `Spatial/physics` engine module